-Call: HORIZON-JU-SNS-2025 (see Appendix 1) Specific conditions Expected EU contribution per project The SNS JU estimates that an EU contribution of around EUR 12 million would allow these outcomes to be addressed appropriately.
+Call: HORIZON-JU-SNS-2025-01 (see Appendix 1) Specific condition Specific conditions Expected EU contribution per project The SNS JU estimates that an EU contribution of around EUR 12 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 12 million.
-Type of Action Research and Innovation Action Eligibility conditions Specific eligibility conditions apply and are described in Horizon Europe WP2023-25 General Annexes.
-Exceptions apply as detailed in the SNS R&I WP2025 Appendix 1 - Section 2.B (pending final decision).
+Type of Action Research and Innovation Action Eligibility conditions Subject to restrictions on participation in accordance with Article 22(5) of the Horizon Europe Regulation (see General call conditions: section 3.B(i) of Appendix 1 to this Work Programme).
+Subject to restrictions on participation in line with Recital 21 and Article 5.2.(a) of the Council regulation (EU) 2021/2085 (see General call conditions: section 3.B(iii) of Appendix 1 to this Work Programme.
 Technology Readiness Level Activities are expected to achieve TRL up to 5 by the end of the project Funding rate 100% non-for-profit organizations, 90% for profit organizations